 Pre-trial testing of the vehicle at a test facility such as a closed track.
 This could provide additional assurance that the automated vehicle technology can be safely deployed on public roads.
+Approving agencies may at their discretion accept the results of appropriate testing conducted in other jurisdictions.

+Fitness-for-duty to

-Fitness-for-duty to ensure the driver or operator of a trial vehicle is fit to drive or operate the vehicle.
+ensure the driver, operator or remote operator of a trial vehicle is fit to drive or operate the vehicle.